eduardiazf/rfcs/text/0000-migrations.md

 It should be configurable to add this lock.
 Probably it's something Prisma will provide in the future with the Prisma server but not with the Prisma binary.

-## In which order are migrations executed?
+## Migration execution order

-Migrations are executed lexicographically and with that in the order that they're stored in the filesystem.
+Migrations are executed in a lexicographical order and with that in the order that they're stored in the filesystem.

-## Could I just use Prisma as a migration runner without the datamodel?

-There speaks nothing against that, yes.
-The only disadvantage is, that Prisma can't give you any of the guarantees anymore.
-Your migration folder could just contain SQL scripts if you would like to.

-## How to solve complex merge conflicts?
+## Solving merge conflicts

 Let's say Alice and Bob start developing in their own branches based on the following datamodel: